HunterTran74/London-Bike-/README.md

 ## Conclusion

 Some suggestions for increasing the the number of bike shares would be to introduce a weekend pass or a seasonal pass.
+Some challenges that I encountered when working on this project was adjusting the lables on the axis of the graph and turning the unique values of the categorical fields into the string values like how they are.